tamanyan/lmn-concurrent-hashmap/README.md

-LmnConcurrentHashMap
+LmnConcurrentMap
 ===========

-C library of concurrent hash tables with high performance for parallel model checking
+C library of concurrent maps (hash tables, trees) with high performance for parallel model checking

 ## How to build